-Interpretation: These types of MCQs require you to interpret what is being asked in order to determine which response is the most suitable answer.
+Interpretation: These types of MCQs require you to interpret what the AICPA is looking for in order to determine which response is the most suitable answer.

 Problem-solving: These questions require you to choose the best answer that solves the problem that’s provided to you.

 It’s important to familiarize yourself with all of these types of MCQs.
-You might find that it’s easier to prepare for one type of these questions over the others, depending on you and your learning style.
+Depending on you and your learning style, you might find that it’s easier to prepare for one type of these questions over the others.

 What Material Do the Multiple-Choice Questions Cover?